Follow these steps to avoid Stranger Things spoilers

-The highly anticipated season three of Stranger Things is coming to Netflix on July 4 and we're all dying to know what the Upside Down scene at the end of season two was all about.
+It's finally here -- the third season of Stranger Things that we've all been waiting for and we're all dying to know what the Upside Down scene at the end of season two was all about.
 While you may not have all day to binge watch the entire season, others do and you better believe they will post the spoilers.

 Fortunately, you can keep those posts on Facebook, Twitter and other social media sites out of your feed -- without having to avoid every news site or uninstall your Twitter and Facebook apps to keep unwanted spoilers from surfacing.